mattwise-42/glab-cli/README.md

 # glab-cli

 GitLab CLI container without an entrypoint.
+Use at your own risk.